XileHUD/poe_overlay/README.md

 ## 🐞 Reporting Issues

-If you encounter a bug or have a suggestion, please create an issue on the GitHub Issues page.
+If you encounter a bug or have a suggestion, please create an issue on the **[GitHub Issues page](https://github.com/XileHUD/poe_overlay/issues)**.
 You can also report issues in the Reddit thread.

 When reporting, please include: